 Zak Martin is famous for his psychic detection and criminal profiling skills, and he has been consulted by police forces around the world on scores of missing persons and murder cases.
-Every week he receives dozens of requests to assist in cases in which traditional investigative methods have failed to produce results.
+Every week he receives requests to assist in cases in which traditional investigative methods have failed to produce results.
 While he does his best to reply to as many of these as possible, he regrets he cannot reply to all of them.
-If you are planning to contact Zak in connection with a case of this kind, the following will give you some idea of his working methods.
+If you are planning to contact Zak in connection with a case of this kind, please read and take note of the following points.

 Zak Martin uses a combination of psychic and psychological techniques in investigating crimes, disappearances etc. He achieves his best results working in co-operation with police teams, with access to police records, witnesses and evidence.